koepermn/IMS-EmoInt/README.md

 ## Example Usage:

-Aussming you want to use IMS to predict intensity prediction for a given input file.
+Assuming you want to use IMS to predict intensity prediction for a given input file.
 We provide a full pipeline for the example in the folder:
 `run_through_example/anger_example/anger_plain.txt`
-Note that you need to ajdust all the paths with respect to the required tools (TwitterNLP, weka, ...).
+Note that you need to ajdust multiple paths with respect to the required tools (TwitterNLP, weka, ...) according to your local machine.
 Then you need to to the following steps <br />
 ######  1) Parse the input file <br />
   - using a plain text file you can run `scripts/run_LemmaPOS.sh`
+  - This will transform a one sentence/tweet per line format into a one word per line format

 ###### 2) Run the CNN-LSTM Regression model <br />
   - The scripts trains one model per emotion for the given test file
+  - By default we rely on the official training data for training
   - Note that we provide here only a subset of our vectors
   - _keras_regression/twitter_sgns_subset.txt.gz_ covers the shared task vocabulary
   - vectors are in word2vec format (can be gz, txt or binary)